 What is Sizdah Be-dar?

 Sizdah Be-dar is an Iranian holiday that takes place every year on the 13th day of Farvardin, the first month of the Iranian calendar.
-On this day people spend time picnicing outdoors and it is an official holiday in Iran known as the Nature’s Day.
+On this day, people spend time having picnics outdoors and it is an official holiday in Iran known as Nature’s Day.
 Sizdah Be-dar, that comes after Nowruz, is the Iranian version of April Fool’s Day and it is practiced every year on the first or the second day of April.

 Sizdah Be-dar is one of the best days of Nowruz!
 People spend it in the heart of nature after 13 days of the Persian New Year’s celebrations.
 They go to parks or the mountain and enjoy spring!
 Like all the other days of Nowruz, they cook delicious food and have a feeling of happiness.